squidfunk/mkdocs-material/docs/insiders.md

 ### Compatibility

-_I'm running an open source project and want to make sure that users can build the documentation without having access to Insiders.
+_We're running an open source project and want to make sure that users can build the documentation without having access to Insiders.
 Is that still possible?_

 Yes.
 Material for MkDocs Insiders strives to be compatible with Material for MkDocs, so all new features are implemented as feature flags and all